 - 100% free from BPA and BPS

-- Cap only requires a half turn to secure or remove
+- The cap only requires a half turn to secure or remove

-- Spout cap has thread on inside which makes drinking more comfortable
+- The spout cap has a thread on the inside, which makes drinking more comfortable

-- Leaks a little if the cap isn’t on 100% tight
+- Leaks a little if the cap isn’t 100% tight

 Designed primarily for hydration on the go, the spill-proof spout allows for a high flow of liquid without you having to stand still.